AlbanyCanCode-LDR/hangman/ProjectHangman.md

 You will either be given a passing or failing grade.
 You must meet all of the following application, UI and coding requirements in order to pass:

-### Application Requirements

-- Your application must start over the command line with `node .`
-- Your application should not crash at any point.

-### UI Requirements

-- Use words from a word bank (_word-bank.js_).
-For each round, a word must be chosen at random.
-- The game should have multiple rounds.
-Each round should end after either the player guesses the entire word or six incorrect guesses.
-- After each round, display the answer (the word the computer picked) and the results.
-The results should be how many games the player won out of the total games played.
-- Display visual feedback in the guessing portion of the game.
-Show which letter guesses are correct, what letters in what positions are still remaining, what letters the player has guessed and how many guesses are left.
-- Only accept letters _(abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ)_.
-If a player guesses a special character, it should not count as a guess.
-- Your game must be case insensitive.
-This means that when the player guesses a letter, the computer will treat lower case and upper case versions of a letter as the same character.
-- Only accept one letter at a time.
-If the player enters more than one letter, only accept the first letter and ignore the rest.
-For example, if a player types "as", you should treat it like "a".
-- Repeat guesses should not count against the player.
-For example, if the player has three guesses left, and he has already guessed the letter "a", he should still have three guesses left when he guesses "a" second time.
-- The game will keep on going until the user presses `ctrl + c` to stop.
-You must include this in your instructions before each round.
-- Please make sure your game text is easily readable.
-Use the new line characters (`\n`) where needed.

 ### Coding Requirements

 - You must have at least three arrow functions (but we recommend using arrow functions for all functions).
 - It will be an **automatic failure** if you use _var_.

-#### Bonus

-This won't count towards whether you pass or fail, but we encourage you to meet this requirement too:

-- Your code must contain at least one high order function with arrays (e.g. _Array.forEach_, _Array.map_, _Array.find_, _Array.filter_ and _Array.reduce_).

 ### Code Quality